Autumn Sage

 Maintenance

 Easy to grow.
 Drought tolerant.
 Cut back by 1/3 to 1/2 if more compact shape is desired.
 To encourage plant to assume its maximum natural shape, only selectively prune.
 Can be grown in container gardens.
-Although its natural range is from the Edwards Plateau to the Trans Pecos Ecoregions, it has become popular in gardens across the state.
-Propagation: seed, semi-hardwood cutting, softwood cutting.
+Although its natural range is west Texas, it has become popular in gardens across the state.
+It may need extra care when grown outside of its native range.
+Native habitat: well-drained, rocky slopes.

 Blooms March-November.
 A mounding shrub with small, aromatic, oval, serrated leaves that are evergreen in warmer climates.
 The red, two-lipped, tubular flowers are borne on racemes.
 The fruit is a nutlet.
 Replaces non-natives: Nandina, Heavenly Bamboo.